JackJonson/flutter_styled_toast/README.md

-isHideKeyboard       | bool (default false)(Is hide keyboard when toast show) animationBuilder     | CustomAnimationBuilder (Builder method for custom animation) reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation)
+isHideKeyboard       | bool (default false)(Is hide keyboard when toast show) animationBuilder     | CustomAnimationBuilder (Builder method for custom animation) reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation) onInitState          | OnInitStateCallback (When toast widget [initState], this callback will be called)

 ## Example